GenesisFR/HowToBecomeGoodAtShooters/README.md

 ### Double peeking
 - definition: having 2 people peek an opponent at the same time
 - creates a 2v1
-- can be from the same angle (short + wide swing) or different angles
+- can be from the same angle (short + wide swing) or from different angles
 - relies on voice communication

 ### Flanking